Social Impact of Hearing Loss

 Portable Equipment – Moveable amps that can are plugged into a television, or radio, in order to increase sound.

 Installed Systems – ‘Loop’ systems are only for people with hearing aids with a ‘T’ button.
 It is connected into the television in order to improve sound quality.
-However, there can sometimes be interference form other electrical equipment.
+However, there can sometimes be interference from other electrical equipment.

 Subtitles – Many programmes enable words at the bottom of the screen to replace speech, and other actions on screen.
 Programmes with subtitles are marked by an S or T in the television schedule.